1-800-460-5597 (US & Canada)

 This course focuses on the application of the concepts and ideas from the GB544 and GB554 courses.
 You will apply the fundamental principles of project management from the project management framework, the project lifecycle, project integration, scope, time, cost, quality, and schedule management.
 You will complete a proposed project that integrates the concepts of leadership skills, winning stakeholder cooperation, project risk management, building strong project teams, clear communications, measuring progress, and problem solving.
 A comprehensive outcome assessment examination will be administered during this course.
 Prerequisites: GB544 and GB554, or permission of the program director.

-The MBA concentration in finance requires that students embark on an independent research project by the start of the fourth course and complete it, in three steps, by the end of the sixth (last) course.
+The MBA concentration in finance requires that students embark on an independent research project by the start of the fourth course and complete it, in three phases, by the end of the sixth (last) course.
 Students are encouraged to identify a corporate partner to focus on in a case study and with whom to practice the skills gained in the finance concentration courses.
 If students are unable to use their own employer, they may select another enterprise.
 Students will receive instructions for completing each phase of the independent research project in the first week of the three concentration courses.

 This course focuses on advanced topics in corporate finance and multinational business finance.
 You will study multinational enterprises (MNEs), unique institutions that act as catalysts and facilitators of international trade and as important producers and marketers in host countries where their subsidiaries are located.
 The seminar builds on GB522 Managerial Finance and identifies and describes in detail the differences between multinational business finance and domestic financial management.
 Main topics include the global financial environment, foreign exchange theory, the foreign exchange market and derivatives, foreign exchange exposure, financing the global firm, foreign investment decisions, and managing multinational operations.
 Prerequisites: GB532